 From experience, some of the questions can be obscenely difficult, so we'd recommend you refer your friends to the app.
 Each time you get someone to sign up, you'll get a free 'rejoin' which will throw you back into the game if you're knocked out.

 Sign up to services

 Signing up to free trials and subscribing to services like TV and online gaming can come with quite a substantial reward.

 However, as with cashback opportunities, you should only use this option if you're planning on using the service anyway.
 This is because some of them require you to shell out some cash of your own to sign up.

 But if they're free (like a credit report or a trial of a streaming service), it could be worth your time since they tend to pay out a pretty decent number of points!

 So now's your chance to go forth and get signed up to Swagbucks so you can start earning SBs straight away.
-It’s free to join, so you’ve got nothing to lose and tons of rewards waiting to be snatched up.
+It’s free to join, so you’ve got nothing to lose and there are tons of rewards waiting to be snapped up.